On Store Languages of Language Acceptors: Machines with Two-Way Read-Only Inputs

 In the previous section, store languages of different types of machines with a one-way read-only input were studied.
-What happens if $M$ has a two-way input (with end markers $\rhd$ and $\lhd$ on both ends of the input tape)?
+The rest of this section will investigate store languages of machine models with two-way inputs.